chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 # About
-This guide aims to fully describe how to download and merge Refinitiv (formerly Thomson Reuters) Datastream Worldscope data into one comprehensive dataset of yearly stock quoted financial statements.
+This guide aims to be a full instruction on how to download and merge Refinitiv (formerly Thomson Reuters) Datastream Worldscope data into one comprehensive dataset of yearly stock quoted financial statements.

 # Motivation
 Empirical databases such as Compustat provide a fully structured dataset of stock quoted firms.
-However, the Compustat access may be available in some institutions.
+However, the Compustat access may not be available in some institutions due to its costlyness.
 Refinitiv Eikon offers an unstructured alternative.
-Because of the lack in structure, different individuals may result in different Worldscope datasets which limits the reproducability of studies.
-Therefore, this repository is a proposition on how to download and merge Worldscope data via the Refinitiv Eikon Excel Add-in.
+Because of the lack in a structured dataset, different individuals may result with different data which limits the reproducability of studies.
+Therefore, this repository offers a proposition on how to download and merge Worldscope data via the Refinitiv Eikon Excel Add-in.
 Unfortunately, I cannot provide the full dataset because the data is owned by Refinitiv.
-Although the templates for the data download are provided.
+Although some templates for the data download are provided.

 # Alternatives
 For very small requests the Datastream Web Service API might be an alternative (https://developers.refinitiv.com/content/dam/devportal/api-families/eikon/datastream-web-service/documentation/manuals-and-guides/datastream-refinitiv-dsws-r.pdf).